swiftlang/swift-evolution/proposals/nnnn-async-await.md

 // func redirectURL(for url: URL) async -> URL
 // func dataTask(with: URL) async throws -> URLSessionDataTask

-async let newURL = server.redirectURL(for: url)
+let newURL = await server.redirectURL(for: url)
 let (data, response) = await try session.dataTask(with: newURL)
 ```

-In the code example, there are suspension points in the call to `redirectURL(for:)`, the call to `dataTask(with:)`, and the reference to `newURL`.
-The call to `redirectURL(for:)` is part of the initializer of the `async let`, so it does not need a separate `await` expression.
-The `await` is required in the final line due to the call to the `async` functions `dataTask(with:)`, as well as for the reference to the `async let` variable `newURL`.
-The operand of an `await` expression must contain at least one suspension point, although there may be more than one suspension point (the last line of the example above has two).
+In the code example, there are suspension points in the call to `redirectURL(for:)` and the call to `dataTask(with:)`.
+The `await` is required on both lines because each contains a suspension point.
+The operand of an `await` expression must contain at least one suspension point, although there may be more than one suspension point.

 The `await` has no additional semantics; like `try`, it merely marks that an asynchronous call is being made.
 The type of the `await` expression is the type of its operand, and its result is the result of its operand.